 Once you have noticed that your dog’s breath stinks, you will want to stop the strong and unpleasant odor and even prevent it from returning.
-Home remedies for dog’s bad breath are an easy and gentle solution to get rid of bad breath in your dog.
+Herbal remedies are an easy and gentle solution to get rid of bad breath in your dog.
 The home remedies listed below will not only show you how to get rid of bad dog breath, but will do so simply and as stress free as possible.

 1. Homemade Mouth Spray Made of Parsley

 Fresh parsley is a lovely green herb that will add a zing to your dog’s diet as well as stop any present bacteria that are causing the bad breath.
 While there are several brands of dried parsley, it is best to used fresh due to the higher quality of bacteria fighting agents.

 Many times, you can chop up the fresh parsley to add it to your dog’s food, but if they are too picky to eat it, you can make a mouth spray.

 Add the chopped parsley to the pot of hot water.